Shashikala: Acclaimed supporting roles

-In 1959, she appeared in Bimal Roy's Sujata.
-In Tarachand Barjatya's Aarti (1962), starring Meena Kumari, Ashok Kumar, and Pradeep Kumar, Shashikala portrayed a negative role, eventually winning a Filmfare Award.
+In 1959, she appeared in Bimal Roy's film Sujata.
+In Tarachand Barjatya's Aarti (1962), starring Meena Kumari, Ashok Kumar, and Pradeep Kumar, Shashikala portrayed a negative role, which received positive reviews, and earned her the Filmfare Award for Best Supporting Actress.
 Soon after, offers began to pour in to her for supporting roles.
-She appeared in Anupama, Phool Aur Patthar, Ayi Milan Ki Bela, Gumrah, Waqt, and Khubsoorat.
+She appeared in Gumrah (1963) which won her a second Filmfare Award for Best Supporting Actress, Ayee Milan Ki Bela (1964), Godaan (1964), Himalay Ki God Mein (1965), Waqt (1965), Anupama (1966), Phool Aur Patthar (1966), Neel Kamal (1968), and Khubsoorat (1980).
 She played a negative character in Chhote Sarkar (1974) starring Shammi Kapoor and Sadhana.
 While her female lead co-stars usually played roles of good-natured, modest, or pious women, Shashikala usually played either flighty and feisty bubbly women or vamps who plotted the downfall of others.
 Later in her acting career, she would typically play the role of a sister or mother-in-law.
 In 80s her acclaimed performances came in films like Phir Wahi Raat, Souten, Sargam.
 She performed in supporting roles in more than 100 films.